Consumer Cellular vs. Boost Mobile

 » Related Reading: Easiest Cell Phones for Seniors to Use

 You can bring your old phone, buy one outright, or pay in monthly installments added to your bill.
 Consumer Cellular often has many phone options available for installments of less than $20 per month.
 If you buy your phone outright rather than pay it off in installments, Consumer Cellular typically offers discounts on popular products, such as Samsung and Galaxy devices.
 You can save even more cash by bringing your own phone, plus you can keep your old phone number if you want to.
-(Note that bringing your own phone is free with Consumer Cellular, but Boost charges a fee for doing so.)
+(Note that bringing your own phone is free with Consumer Cellular, but Boost charges a fee.)
 Some Consumer Cellular devices are available at Target, so you can check them out in person before ordering online or via phone.

 Boost Mobile